Jinpeng-Yu/jinpeng-yu.github.io/README.md

-# jinpengyu.github.io
+This is the official repo of Jinpeng Yu's personal website: [jinpengyu.github.io](https://jinpengyu.github.io/)

-This is the source code to Jinpeng Yu's public academic website: https://jinpengyu.github.io/
+This template is modified from © Haofan Wang